 Frequency Balance in Electronic Music: What Your Spectrum Should Look Like

 Frequency balance is the distribution of energy across 7 bands of the audible spectrum.
-In electronic music, the ideal profile places about 12% of energy in sub-bass, 25% in bass, 15% in low-mids, 22% in mids, 14% in upper-mids, 8% in highs, and 4% in air.
-Most producers have far too much energy below 250 Hz and not enough above 500 Hz.
+On the % linear-power metric that TrackScore™ uses, electronic music is heavily low-end dominant: the general electronic profile places about 27% of energy in sub-bass, 54% in bass, 6% in low-mids, 5% in mids, 4% in upper-mids, 4% in highs, and 0% in air — and targets vary per subgenre.
+The midrange and highs are a small but critical slice.

 The 7 Frequency Bands